 The Wahoo junior varsity boys’ basketball team finished the 2009-2010 season at 12-3.
 They started the season off with a win at home against Bennington.
 Casey Brown had 16 points and Christian Hohl and Brook Stuart both had 15.
-It was . . .
+It was an . . .

 Wahoo Varsity Boys Close 2009-2010 Season with 13-8 Record

 Click HERE to view the 2009-2010 Boys Basketball roster.
 February 23, 2010 at Westside High School (C1-3 Subdistricts) #2 Wahoo 55 #3 D.C.
 West 60 Click HERE to . . .

 Freshman Warrior Basketball Boys Finish 2009-2010 Season Undefeated

 Big Win over Mt.
 Michael Boosts Wahoo to Final 12-0 Record